Aditya-Ramachandran/Aditya-Ramachandran/README.md

 Exploring the realms of Machine Learning and Data Science
 ---------------------------------------------------------

-- Hey there!
+ Hey there!
 I'm a final year student pursuing a degree in CS + Data Science.
-I'm totally into Machine Learning, Deep Learning, and Data Visualization, and love checking out the latest and greatest in these areas.
+I'm totally into Machine Learning, Deep Learning, and Data Visualization, and love checking out the latest and greatest in these areas. <br>
-- I'm all about working on projects that use data to solve problems that matter.
-When it comes to coding and problem-solving, I'm in my element.
+I'm all about working on projects that use data to solve problems that matter.
+When it comes to coding and problem-solving, I'm in my element. <br>
-- I'm always down for a good collab and learning new stuff.
+I'm always down for a good collab and learning new stuff.
 So feel free to hit me up!

 * 🖥️  See my portfolio at [Github Pages](http://https://aditya-ramachandran.github.io/)
 * ✉️  You can contact me at [adityaramachandran25@gmail.com](mailto:adityaramachandran25@gmail.com)